 - Secure databases and sanitize user inputs.
 Databases are attractive targets of criminals as web applications store all their data in databases, such as login credentials, configuration settings, and user data.
 With one successful attack, such as SQL injection, criminals can access all sensitive information and leverage it for further attacks.

-We hope this post will help you learn What is a Privilege Escalation attack?
+We hope this post would help you learn What is a Privilege Escalation attack?
 How to Prevent Privilege Escalation attacks?
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
-Visit our social media page Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram and subscribe to receive updates like this.